apache/trafficcontrol/.github/actions/chromedriver-updater/chromedriver_updater/templates/pr.md

 {PROJECTS}

 ## What is the best way to verify this PR?
-Verify that the effected e2e tests pass.
+Verify that the affected e2e tests pass.

 ## PR submission checklist
 - [ ] This PR has tests